Transcoding, Formats and Codecs

 When importing a video into Ardour, it will be transcoded (changed from one format and codec to another) to avi/mjpeg for internal use (this allows reliable seeking to frames at low CPU cost—the file size will increase, but hard disks are large and fast).

 The export dialog includes presets for common format and codec combinations (such as DVD, web-video,..).
-If in doubt use one of the presets.
+If in doubt, one of the presets should be used.

 As a last note: every time a video is transcoded, the quality can only get worse.
 Hence for the final mastering/muxing process, one should always go back and use the original source of the video.